-The following article by Jessi Rita Hoffman was published as a guest-post on Jane Friedman’s blog at www.janefriedman.com.
+The following article by Jessi Rita Hoffman was originally published as a guest-post on Jane Friedman’s blog at www.janefriedman.com.
 Friedman is the former publisher of Writer’s Digest.

 One of the hardest scenes to successfully write is the love scene.
 In your mind you may picture a moving, romantic interlude, but down on paper, you find it reads like melodrama—or worse.
 This can spell disaster for your novel, particularly if the entire book is building to this scene and it needs to be stupendous to carry the story.